jensenlab/PlateArrays/README.md

 the `control_array` function generates microplate designs with optimal control placment. `control_array` takes three arguments:
 1.  `P`: The number of positive controls in the design
 2.  `N`: The number of negative controls in the design
-3.  `plate`: A binary array showing the shape and active wells on the plate (wells that are allowed to be used for controls or experiments)
+3.  `plate`: A binary array showing the shape of the plate and active wells (wells that are allowed to be used for controls or experiments)

 `control_array` places controls using using one of four solvers: